drewgingerich/homelab/media-server/docs/decisions/250112A-use-selected-parts.md

 ## Goal

-Have a reliable server for storing data--- such as photos, videos, and documents--- and running self-hosted services.
+Have a reliable server for storing data such as photos, videos, and documents, and for running self-hosted services.

 ## Decision